-Figure 33 shows the breakdown of the habitat assessment score for each site in 2020.
+Figure 33 shows the breakdown of the habitat assessment score for each site in 2021.
 Sites were evaluated on five major categories per the MSHA program.
 The assessment categories include land use, riparian zone, substrate, fish cover, and channel morphology.

 Figure 33.
-Habitat assessment score by habitat parameter for each biomonitoring station in 2020.
-Dashed black lines indicate limits for Good (\geq 66), Fair (45-65), and Poor (\leq 44) categories based on the total habitat assessment score (total score of 100).
+Habitat assessment score by habitat parameter for each biomonitoring station in 2021.
+Dashed black lines indicate limits for Good ( $\geq$ 66), Fair (45-65), and Poor ( $\leq$ 44) categories based on the total habitat assessment score (total score of 100).

 Most sites scored low for the Land Use category due to a combination of the proximity of agricultural and urban influences on the stream and narrow buffers widths along the stream edge.
-Limited riparian width and light to moderate shade contributed to lower Riparian Zone scores for many of the sites including A06, A07, and 13-4.
+Limited riparian width and light to moderate shade contributed to lower Riparian Zone scores for many of the sites including A12, 13-2, and 13-5.

 The Vermillion River and most of its tributaries have dominantly sandy substrate.
 Although the lack of coarse substrate is expected in low-gradient streams, the protocol awards no points for this condition.
-This, along with reduced number of substrate types identified, explains the lower Substrate scores seen in Figure 33, particularly at sites A06, A07, and A09.
-Undercut banks, overhanging vegetation, and logs or woody debris are important refuges for fish and were the most commonly seen, with deep pools occurring occasionally, and boulders and root wads rarely observed (more often seen at sites that have been restored).
+This, along with reduced number of substrate types identified, explains the lower Substrate scores seen in Figure 33, particularly at sites A04 and 13-2.
+Undercut banks, overhanging vegetation, and logs or woody debris are important refuges for fish and were the most seen, with deep pools occurring occasionally, and boulders and root wads rarely observed (more often seen at sites that have been restored).
 The extent of these cover types was also evaluated, and most sites scored either moderate or extensive for cover amount.
-Lastly, the sites which scored poorly for Channel Morphology (A06, A14, 14-2) lacked riffles and pools and had poor sinuosity, exhibiting a poorly developed channel in which the pool/riffle/run pattern was absent.
+A04 scored very low for Cover due to incredibly low water levels and poor instream habitat.
+Lastly, the sites which scored poorly for Channel Morphology (A12, 13-2) showed consistent velocity types (mainly slow) and had poor sinuosity, exhibiting a poorly developed channel in which the pool/riffle/run pattern was absent.